Apply a Flag

 Batch Requests

-It’s recommended to batch apply operations:
+It’s recommended to batch apply operations:- Reduces network overhead

 - Saves battery life on mobile devices